-1955-1850 18.b.
+1955 1850 18.b.
 Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects X of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.)
 The second secon

 Discussion: A majority of the parcels along Bear Gulch Road are already developed with single-family residences.
 It is not likely that the incremental effects of this project are considerable when viewed in conjunction with the effects of past, current, and probably future private or public projects in this area.
 The project site is located in a rural area where the rate and intensity of development is low.
-While the project will potentially result in site specific impacts as discussed in this document, incorporation of the recommended mitigation measures will reduce these impacts to a less than cant level.
-No other new residential develop subject to review under the California Envir area.
-Any future project Sourc e: Subject Document; Project Plans.
+While the project will potentially result in site specific impacts as discussed in this document, incorporation of the recommended mitigation measures will reduce these impacts to a less than significant level.
+No other new residential development is proposed in the area.
+Any future project will be subject to review under the California Environmental Quality Act.
+Sourc Source: Subject Document; Project Plans.
 18.c.
 Does the project have environmental effects which will cause significant adverse effects on human beings, either directly or indirectly?
 X